Irina D. Mihalache (she/her)

 Natasha Malik is a second year Master of Information candidate at the University of Toronto Faculty of Information, studying both Critical Information Policy Studies and User Experience Design.
-She is also a student in the Knowledge Media Design Collaborative Specialization at the Knowledge Media Design Institute, and is currently exploring interdisciplinary human-centred approaches to information policy, research, and design.
+She is also a student in the Knowledge Media Design Collaborative Specialization at the Knowledge Media Design Institute, and is currently exploring interdisciplinary approaches to information policy, research, and design.

 Past Team Members

 Natalia Toronchuk is a doctoral student at the Faculty of Information, University of Toronto.
 Her professional experiences include outreach work at the Redpath Museum (Montreal) and the Art Gallery of Ontario (Toronto), and collections management at the Scottish Opera (Glasgow).
 Previously, her research focused on the use of metaphors in museums.
 She is currently researching critical thinking in museums, bringing together meaning-making and cultural theories.